Getting Started with Haskell

 The Haskell Platform is the Glasgow Haskell Compiler (GHC) including the "batteries included" standard library.
 GHC not the only Haskell compiler, but this is the one that you want to learn.
 Another implementation of note is Hugs, which is more for teaching than for production code.

-These instructions are written for Mac OS X 10.8 using Homebrew (and a recent version of Xcode), but it should be easy to figure out how to do it on other platforms starting from Haskell Platform.
-The current version of Haskell Platform at this time is 2012.4.0.0.
+These instructions are written for Mac OS X 10.9 using Homebrew (and a recent version of Xcode), but it should be easy to figure out how to do it on other platforms starting from Haskell Platform.

 Set up Cabal